Sagar-AArya/cw_poc/README.md

 ### About NextAuth.js

 NextAuth.js is an easy to implement, full-stack (client/server) open source authentication library designed for [Next.js](https://nextjs.org) and [Serverless](https://vercel.com).
+This is edited text

 Go to [next-auth.js.org](https://next-auth.js.org) for more information and documentation.